Clarity logoClarity logoClarity

 Step 2: List Your Fixed Monthly Expenses

 Fixed expenses are predictable, recurring costs that stay roughly the same each month.
-These form the bedrock of your budget because they're non-negotiable (at least in the short term):
+These form the base of your budget because they're non-negotiable (at least in the short term):

 Step 3: Track Your Variable Spending